hhkaos/awesome-arcgis/arcgis/products/extensions/network-analyst/README.md

 ## Introduction

-Network Analyst is an Extension available for [ArcGIS Pro](../../arcgis-desktop/arcgis-pro/README.md), [ArcMap](../../arcgis-desktop/arcmap-arccatalog/README.md) and [ArcGIS Server](../../arcgis-enterprise/arcgis-server/README.md) to answer questions like:
+[ArcGIS Network Analyst](https://www.esri.com/en-us/arcgis/products/arcgis-network-analyst/overview) is an Extension available for [ArcGIS Pro](../../arcgis-desktop/arcgis-pro/README.md), [ArcMap](../../arcgis-desktop/arcmap-arccatalog/README.md) and [ArcGIS Server](../../arcgis-enterprise/arcgis-server/README.md) to answer questions like:

 * What is the quickest way to get from point A to point B?
 * What houses are within five minutes of our fire stations?